natir/yacrd/Readme.md

 ```
 usage: yacrd [-h] [-c coverage_min] -i mapping.paf

-Options:
+options:
 	-h                   Print help message
 	-c,--min_coverage    If coverage are minus or equal to this create a gap [0]
-        -i,--in              Maping input file
+	-i,--in              Maping input file in PAF or MHAP format (with .paf or .mhap extension)
 ```

 yacrd writes to standard output (stdout) the id of chimeric or not sufficiently covered reads.